SubhrjiT/House-Prediction/README.md

-# House Prediction
+# House Price Prediction

-Welcome to the House Prediction project!
+Welcome to the House Price Prediction project!
 This project aims to develop a machine learning model for predicting house prices based on various features.

 ## About the Project